 - Critical Care

 - Technical support services

 In addition, the TCCA covers the hospital's provision of ECMO

-TCCA is managed by a clinical director Dr Roger Hall and a Directorate manager, Maggie Maxwell.
+TCCA is managed by clinical director Dr Alain Vuylsteke and Directorate manager, Maggie Maxwell - Assistant Director of Operations.

 There are five operating theatres with adjoining anaesthetic rooms on the first floor of the surgical unit.
 Each theatre is equipped to carry out the full range of cardiac, thoracic and transplant operations.
 Three theatres have facilities for remote viewing of operations, in the lecture theatre, by visiting surgeons or staff from other hospitals.
 There is a four bedded recovery area adjacent to the five theatres.